aluvm

 crates.io Docs unsafe forbidden Apache-2 licensed

-Rust implementation of AluVM (arithmetic logic unit virtual machine) and assembler from Alu Assembly language into bytecode.
+Rust implementation of AluVM (arithmetic logic unit virtual machine).

-AluVM is a pure functional register-based highly deterministic & exception-less instruction set architecture (ISA) and virtual machine (VM) without random memory access, capable of performing arithmetic operations, including operations on elliptic curves.
-The AluVM ISA can be extended by the environment running the virtual machine (host environment), providing ability to load data to the VM registers and support application-specific instructions (like SIMD).
+AluVM is a pure functional register-based highly deterministic & exception-less instruction set architecture (ISA) and virtual machine (VM).
+The AluVM ISA can be extended by an environment running the virtual machine (runtime environment), providing ability to load data to the VM registers and support application-specific instructions (like SIMD).

 The main purpose for ALuVM is to be used in distributed systems whether robustness, platform-independent determinism are more important than the speed of computation.
 The main area of AluVM applications (using appropriate ISA extensions) is blockchain environments, consensus-critical computations, edge computing, multiparty computing (including deterministic machine learning), client-side-validation, sandboxed computing and genetic algorithms.